mmaulwurff/precise-crosshair/Readme.md

 # Precise Crosshair

-An addon (minimod) for GZDoom that makes a crosshair point to where you actually shoot instead of the center of the screen.
+An addon (minimod) for GZDoom that makes a crosshair point to where you actually shoot* instead of the center of the screen.

+*If your weapons shoots straight and not from an angle.

 ## How to use